osuAkatsuki/bancho.py/README.md

 ## Setting up bancho.py and the anticheat

-After installing and starting RabbitMQ, all that's left to do is telling bancho.py and the anticheat where to find it.
-If you are running RabbitMQ on your local machine with the default port `5672`, as guided here, all you have to do is enabling RabbitMQ in bancho.py.
+After installing and starting RabbitMQ, all that's left to do is configuring bancho.py and the anticheat properly.
+If you are running RabbitMQ on your local machine with the default port `5672`, as guided here, all you have to do is putting your domain in the anticheat's config and enabling RabbitMQ in bancho.py.

 *bancho.py's .env*
 ```sh